Bogdan Pătrașcu

-Bogdan Aurelian Pătrașcu (born 7 May 1979) is a Romanian former footballer who played as a defensive midfielder.
+Bogdan Aurelian Pătrașcu (born 7 May 1979) is a Romanian professional football manager and former player.

 Career

 He started his career at Sportul Studențesc București, from where he was transferred to the Bulgarian club Litex Lovech in 2000.
 In 2002, he arrived in Italy, at Piacenza where he spent most of his career.
 In August 2008 he was loaned to Serie A newcomer Chievo.

 In 2009, he signed a contract for a year with Padova, but in June 2010, he was released by Padova as the contract was not renewed.

 He returned in Romania, to his ancient club, Sportul Studențesc București.
 After half a season with Sportul, he was released following a mutual agreement, and signed a contract for one and a half years with Dinamo București.
 In February 2012, he was transferred to Astra Ploiești.
 His contract lasted only six months and wasn't renewed, so he became a free agent and signed a contract for a year with Universitatea Cluj.